-As digital sales tool and touchscreen specialists who love nothing more than to create immersive experiences for all sorts of industries, we’re going to give you an overview of some of the questions you should ask yourself before you even approach a developer.
+As digital sales tool and touchscreen specialists who love nothing more than to create immersive experiences for all sorts of industries, we’re going to give you an overview of some of the questions you should ask yourself before you even approach an interactive touchscreen display developer.

 1. Why do you need a touchscreen experience?